IsraelOrtuno/pipedrive/README.md

 ### Available resources

-:white_check_mark: : Completed
+:white_check_mark: : Completed / :warning: Pipedrive API errors

-:warning: Methods missing
+Any Pipedrive API error has been reported and waiting fix / response for implementing the missing methods.

 | Resource                  | State                 | Notes         |
 |:--------------------------|:----------------------|:--------------|